rcassotto/Sentinel-1-SAR-Wildfire-Mapping/README.md

 Two additional dependecies are required to run the workflow; both are open sourced.
 - gdal.
 - The SeNtinel Application Platform (SNAP).
+- EarthData account (it's free!)

   #### _GDAL_
   The Geospatial Data Abstraction Library is called within the python framework. **_If you installed gdal with python in the   evironment above, you can copy and paste the full path to the gdal_translate binary where indicated in the python scripts   below.
 You do not have to install gdal seperately_.**

   #### _SNAP_
   ESA's SNAP program is required to pre-process the SLC and GRD data to coherence and sigma0 images, respectively.
-Follow     the instructions to install SNAP (https://step.esa.int/main/download/snap-download/), note the full path of the gpt tool,   and enter it in the necessary scripts identified below.
+Follow the instructions on ESA's website to install SNAP (https://step.esa.int/main/download/snap-download/).
+Once installed, note the full path of the gpt tool.
+You will need to enter it in the necessary scripts identified below.

   Note: A SNAP update may be necessary, even after a fresh install.
     E.g. /local_path_to_snap/snap/bin/snap --nosplash --nogui --modules --update-all